 Working Vintage 1970s Adler Contessa Typewriter-New Ribbon, Case – Made in Holland

-The overall condition is very good.
+The overall condition is good.
 The letter keys type well and the Adler functions as expected.
 Minor signs of use and age are present.
+Please note that the space bar has been made lower from its original position to achieve a quiet process of typing of the rest of the keys.

 The English novelist Dame Margaret Drabble wrote novels about her female characters using an Adler Contessa typewriter.